supreetn/Energy-Consumption-Big-Data-Analysis-using-AWS/README.md

 # Energy Consumption and Climate Data Analysis

 With the rapid increase in global energy consumption, it is important to understand which factors impact the most.
-This project focuses on analysis as forecasting of household energy consumption as well with respect to various climatic conditions.
+This project focuses on climate analysis and forecasting of household energy consumption with respect to various climatic conditions.
-We explore big data analytics using AWS platform and its components like AWS Glue Databrew, S3, Redshift etc.
+We explored big data analytics using AWS platform and its components like AWS Glue Databrew, S3, Redshift etc.

 ## Overview
 Climate is one of the major factors impacting household energy consumption.